lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 })
 ```
 \begin{center}
-Boilerplate code to mock axios.
+Boilerplate code to mock Axios.
 \end{center}

 ... in every test.
 And we'd have more confidence, further down the dependency chain.

 ## Mock Service Worker & cy.intercept()

 There's a few ways to handle network level mocking.
 If you are using Cypress, you can use the `cy.intercept()` feature.
 This is probably my favorite Cypress feature!
 The downside is it's runner specific.
-Another neat library has come into the scene in the last few years - Mock Service Worker, or `msw` for short.
+Another neat library has come into the scene in the last few years - Mock Service Worker, or MSW for short.
 This one is runner agnostic, and works in Node.js and in the browser.

-Both these do exactly what is discussed above - it operates one level lower than `axios`, mocking the actual network request!
-How `cy.intercept()` and `msw` works will not be explained here, but you can learn more on the [msw website](https://mswjs.io/): https://mswjs.io/ or in the [Cypress documentation](https://docs.cypress.io/api/commands/intercept): https://docs.cypress.io/api/commands/intercept.
+Both these do exactly what is discussed above - it operates one level lower than Axios, mocking the actual network request!
+How `cy.intercept()` and MSW works will not be explained here, but you can learn more on the [MSW website](https://mswjs.io/): https://mswjs.io/ or in the [Cypress documentation](https://docs.cypress.io/api/commands/intercept): https://docs.cypress.io/api/commands/intercept.

 Let's try mocking the network layer instead.
 Basic usage is like this for Mock Service Worker: